Roasted Carrot Salad with sweet carrots, tangy goat cheese, crunchy pistachios, and plump cranberries with the most amazing citrus dressing.

 Roasted Carrot Salad Ingredients

-• Mixed Greens: Available in bags or boxes at most grocery stores.
-Look for freshest possible!
+• Mixed Greens: Sold in bags or boxes at most stores.
+Pick the freshest ones!

 • Carrots: Roasted with oil, brown sugar, salt, pepper, and a touch of cinnamon for caramelized sweetness.